illegaltonye/illegaltonye/README.md

-- 👋 Hi, I’m @investor-willie
+- 👋 Hi, I’m @illegaltonye
-- 👀 I’m interested in Lvl 100
+- 👀 Graphics/UI Designer
-- 🌱 I’m currently learning Python and Video editing
+- 🌱 I’m currently learning React Native and Video editing
 - 💞️ I’m looking to collaborate on a music video
 - 📫 How to reach me tonye.official@gmail.com